microsoft/microsoft-performance-toolkit-sdk/samples/readme.md

 A Source Parser is responsible for parsing a data source into individual records or events and submitting these events for further processing by Source Data Cookers.

-The Source Parser is responsible for packaging each parsed event and any additional context about the event into a prescribed format for consumption by Source Data Cookers.
-It also how an event may be identified as useful to a Source Data Cooker.
+The Source Parser is responsible for packaging each parsed event and any additional context about the event into a prescribed format for consumption by Source Data Cookers that interact with this parser.

 To create a Source Parser, define a public class that inherits from SourceParserBase<T, TContext, TKey>.